dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 [Lucene Query Parser syntax](../../07-lucene/lucene-query-parser-syntax.md).
 Note that Lucene's default operator is a logical OR when submitting several search terms.

+The search index used by DSP transforms all text into lower case characters and splits text into tokens by whitespace.
+For example, if a text value is: `The cake needs flour, sugar, and butter.`, the tokens are `the`, `cake`, `needs`, `flour,`, `sugar,`, `and`, `butter.`.
+Note that punctuation marks like `,` and `.` are left with the word where they occurred.
+Therefore, if you search for `sugar` you would have to use `sugar*` or `sugar?` to get results that contain `sugar,` or `sugar.` as well.
+The reason for this kind of tokenization is that some users need to be able to search explicitly for special characters including punctuation marks.

 Please note that the search terms have to be URL-encoded.

 ```